 Wearing decorative lenses without a valid prescription can result in serious harm to your eyes, which can haunt you long after October 31st.

-Get your comprehensive eye exam and contact lens fitting by an eye doctor in Whitehall at Dr. Michael Brodsky and Associates.
+Get your comprehensive eye exam and contact lens fitting by an eye doctor in Whitehall at Newcomer Eye Associates.

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT